 In addition to these blocks, during scouring conditions, crag shell beds have also been recorded, although at the time of writing, it is not known if these are Red Crag or Norwich Crag.
 During scouring conditions, search the base of the cliff for crag shell beds.

-The Norwich Crag at Thorpeness is unfossiliferous, but the Coralline Crag blocks found on the beach are rich in fossils.
+The Coralline Crag blocks, however, are rich in fossils.
 These are washed ashore after storms and originate from the large Sizewell Coralline Reef Platform out to sea.
+Lumps of this honey-coloured, fossil-rich rock are frequently scattered on the beach, though no outcrop is locally visible.

 Common sense should be used when collecting at all locations.
 Tide times should be noted, with collecting carried out on a retreating tide, if possible.